Thullal (film): Plot

 Seenu, with a group of friends, is a prankster, spoiled brat, and big-time womaniser.
 He is addicted to sex and has sex with various women at any cost.
 It is shown in the introduction scene where an eloped couple meets them for help and the friends pretend to help them and take away the bridegroom from the place.
-Jeeva seduces the woman and enjoys having sex with her.
+Seenu seduces the woman and enjoys having sex with her.
 Seenu's parents know about his attitude.
 They have advised him numerous times, but he is stubborn and considered it as a challenge by winning women's trust into having sex.

 One fine day, he witnesses a group of thugs misbehaving with a girl named Shruthika.
 He immediately gets tempted of her and plans to help her to have sex with her.
 When he bashed all of the thugs, Shruthika instantly falls for him.
 They become good friends.
-One day, Jeeva invites Shruthika home and seduces her, ending up with both of them having sex.
+One day, Seenu invites Shruthika home and seduces her, ending up with both of them having sex.
 After that incident, he ill-treats her and asks her to either go out of town or get her pregnancy aborted.
 She tearfully leaves out of town to Ooty.

 Before that, in a parallel scene, Seenu witnesses Shruthika forced by a woman named Gayathiri to lodge a police complaint against the man who betrays her, but she, feeling insecure to be known this by others, takes a step back.
 Gayathiri abuses that guy through words unknowingly; the man is none other than Seenu.
 He is angry and wants to avenge this insult.
 He plans to marry her, and after their first night, plans to escape to Goa.